 - What milestones can be identified in the experiment—things that students should have achieved at certain times through the lab session—and how will I check that they're making good progress?

-- If apparatus is missing, broken or malfunctioning, or if it breaks while in use (perhaps spreading glass shards or hazardous materials), what do I do?
+- If an apparatus is missing, broken, or malfunctioning, or if it breaks while in use (perhaps spreading glass shards or hazardous materials), what do I do?

-- If I need assistance to cope with lots of students needing help at once, whom do I call?
+- If I need assistance to cope with lots of students needing help at once, who do I call?

 - If we need to evacuate, how do I direct the students, where do we go, and where do we assemble?
 What needs to be turned off or otherwise secured before we leave?

-- If someone is injured, where do I find things like eye showers, a first aid kit, a body fluid spills kit, a paramedic?
+- If someone is injured, where do I find things like eye showers, a first aid kit, a spills kit, a paramedic?

 Preparing for Class

-It is important to be in constant communication with both the course lecturer and the laboratory coordinator regarding your responsibilities as a lab assistant.
-Too many problems have arisen when assumptions are made about the LA’s level of understanding about their role.
+It is important to be in constant communication with both the course lecturer and the laboratory coordinator regarding your responsibilities as a lab teaching assistant.
+Too many problems have arisen when assumptions are made about the lab TA's level of understanding about their role.
 The best way to head these off is by having conversations with the relevant people.

 Familiarity with the work that your students are covering in their lectures is vital.
-Therefore, it would help you in your LA work if you attended all lectures (or as many as possible).
+Therefore, it would help you in your lab TA work if you attended all lectures (or as many as possible).
 That way, you are effectively refreshing your knowledge of the content prior to the laboratory session.

 Familiarity with the laboratory equipment, processes, and safety procedures is equally important.
-Students quickly lose confidence in, and respect for, an LA who does not appear to know how the equipment works, or who leaves out a step in the experimental process, and then has to try and make a ‘save’.
+Students quickly lose confidence in, and respect for, a lab TA who does not appear to know how the equipment works, or who leaves out a step in the experimental process, and then has to try and make a ‘save’.
 If possible, go to the laboratory a day before you see your class and practice the experiment.
 That way, you can make any major mistakes before you see your class.